convio/jenx/README.markdown

     * This runs the script from 8AM to 6PM monday through friday
 * **Pushing**
     * Simply add this project as a jenkins job and use build triggers to run it after your watched builds complete.
-Set the job to run bash or batch commands, and tell it to cd to the bin directory and run ```ruby feedback_device.rb url-of-view-or-job```.
+Set the job to run bash or batch commands, and tell it to cd to the bin directory and run ```ruby update_device.rb url-of-view-or-job```.
 This way the lights are updated right before or after a build.
 On the upstream project, configure it to execute the script even if the build fails, otherwise you'll never communicate a failing status to your lights.

 Extend
 ------
 The logic for receiving build statuses and turning them into X10 commands is stored in ```bin/x10_util.rb``` which uses ```lib/x10comm.rb``` to deal with the direct mochad commands.
 When a failing status is received, on_failing is called, when passing, on_passing is called.
 Add more per you preference and your jenkins configuration.

-The logic for getting statuses from Jenkins URLs is handled in ```bin/feedback_device.rb```, which uses ```lib/ci_comm.rb``` to objectify and navigate through Jenkins responses.
+The logic for getting statuses from Jenkins URLs is handled in ```bin/update_device.rb```, which uses ```lib/ci_comm.rb``` to objectify and navigate through Jenkins responses.
 Here you define exactly what information it is you're fetching from jenkins, and what information you're passing to x10_util.rb.
 You are actually not limited to job colors and build statuses-- you could extend this to handle any part of a Jenkins view, job, build, and configuration and then just add methods in x10_util to handle to arguments passed to it.

 ### TODO
 * Add tracking of previous status